bellingcat/smart-image-sorter/README.md

 `--verbose`: Detailed output showing progress and model used.
 Default is `True`.

-## Graphical user interface
+## Graphical User Interface (GUI)

-You can run the tool entirely from the command line, but if you want to use the graphic user interface locally, make sure to enable the Jupyter Notebook extension for widgets:
+You can run the tool entirely from the command line, but if you want to use the GUI locally, make sure to enable the Jupyter Notebook extension for widgets:

 ```
 jupyter nbextension enable --py widgetsnbextension --sys-prefix